bloblems/ascii.js/README.md

 	position:	fixed;
 	/* To fill the whole page, avoid margins */
 	margin:		0;
-	/* width to 100% of the page width */
+	/* width to 100% of the window width */
 	width:		100vw;
-	/* height to 100% of the page height */
+	/* height to 100% of the window height */
 	height:		100vh;
 }
 ```